hyperledger/fabric-docs-i18n/docs/source/couchdb_as_state_database.rst

       # goleveldb - default state database stored in goleveldb.
       # CouchDB - store state database in CouchDB
       stateDatabase: goleveldb
+      # Limit on the number of records to return per query
+      totalQueryLimit: 10000
       couchDBConfig:
          # It is recommended to run CouchDB on the same server as the peer, and
          # not map the CouchDB container port to a server port in docker-compose.